ADACS-Australia/NDRI-IMOS/BUILD.rst

       python3 -m pip -v uninstall IMOSPATools
       python3 -m pip -v cache purge

-   There is also a simple makefile that is capable of the generic functionality:
+   There is also a simple :Makefile:`Link text <Makefile>` that is capable of the generic make functionality:

    .. code-block::

       make
       make install
       make clean